baetyl/baetyl/CONTRIBUTING.md

 - Please run command `govendor fmt +local` before push changes, more details refer to [govendor](https://github.com/kardianos/govendor)
 - Must run command `make test` before push changes(unit test should be contained), and make sure all unit test and data race test passed
-- Only the passed(unit test and data race test) code can be allowed to submit to OpenEdge official repository
+- Only the passed(unit test and data race test) code can be allowed to submit to Baetyl official repository
-- At least one reviewer approved code can be merged into OpenEdge official repository
+- At least one reviewer approved code can be merged into Baetyl official repository